-A219-21.
-Legislation in the UK establishes specific responsibilities for the auditor to report suspicions regarding certain criminal offences (e.g., in relation to money laundering offences (see paragraph A11-2)).
-In addition, For the auditors of certain entities subject to statutory regulation, ^{16c} laws and regulations establish has separate responsibilities for the auditor to report certain information direct to anthe appropriate authority outside the entityrelevant regulator.
+A29-2.
+For auditors of certain entities subject to statutory regulation, ^{16c} laws and regulations establish separate responsibilities for the auditor to report certain information direct to an appropriate authority outside the entity.
 Standards and guidance on these responsibilities is given in Section B of this ISA (UK)^{1a} and relevant FRC Practice Notes.